 The first macro parameter is special.
 It is passed without quotation marks, but is used inside the macro to build a string (… where name = ‘&1’ ).
-This works, but is not safe.
-Somebody could convert your code to lower case.
-Then the modify statement will fail.
-To avoid this, one can normalize the case of the passed parameter first:
+This works, but assumes that the macro parameter is translated to upper case (which actually is granted by the ABAP compiler).
+Just to make this clear, one can normalize the case of the passed parameter first:

 define _set_field. ls_fieldcat-fieldname = &1. translate ls_fieldcat-fieldname to upper case. ls_fieldcat-&2 = &3. modify ct_fieldcat from ls_fieldcat transporting &2 where fieldname = ls_fieldcat-name. assert sy-subrc eq 0. end-of-definition.

-This macro would be case-safe – although it now exceeds three lines of code.
-Clearly, in this case it is better to pass &1 as a literal:
+In this case it is clearly better to pass &1 as a literal:

 define _set_field. ls_fieldcat-&2 = &3. modify ct_fieldcat from ls_fieldcat transporting &2 where fieldname = &1. assert sy-subrc eq 0. end-of-definition.